Sustainable procurement

 “Driving sustainability throughout our supply chain is key to bring added value.”

-Kurt van Cleemput, Director Group Procurement, bpost
+Kurt van Cleemput, Director Group Procurement, bpostgroup

 bpostgroup’s ambition is to be a reference in sustainability in all markets we operate in.
 We are committed to achieving net zero by 2040; this shared long-term ambition encourages us to accelerate our efforts to decarbonize the e-commerce supply chain and re-use and re-cycle packaging as part of a circular economy.

-Largest part of bpost’s CO2 footprint is due to scope 3 emissions, amounting to 323 ktons CO2e in 2019 (baseline).
+Largest part of bpostgroup’s CO2 footprint is due to scope 3 emissions, amounting to 323 ktons CO2e in 2019 (baseline).
 The upstream emissions linked to purchased goods amounted to 76 ktons CO2e in 2019 and emissions linked to transport added up to 186 ktons CO2e in 2019.

 By 2030 we are aiming for a 14% reduction in total Scope 3 emissions compared to 2019.
 Today this target is aligned with the well below 2°C trajectory of the Science Based Targets initiative (SBTi).